• Skip to primary navigation

 1. Go to Settings > Mail > Accounts > Fetch New Data.

-2. On the next screen, scroll down and switch from Manually to Automatically option.
+2. On the next screen, select the Automatically option.

 Note: While the Manual Fetch option saves Battery Life, it checks for New Emails only when you are using the Mail App.